alvason/identifying_neurite_by_RRS/README.md

 # Identifying neurite by RRS method (Automated Identification of Neurite in Microfluidic Device)
 This code implements the RRS method initially described in the paper:
 ```
-The coming publication by Alvason L., Lawrance C., and Jia Z., (2019)
+A coming publication by Alvason L., Lawrance C., and Jia Z., (2019)
 ```

 ## Overview